Naereen/web-sphinx/callme.en.rst

 To speak directly, but **only if it is really important**, you can try to call me, you could use my French cellphone number:.

-.. warning:: I am currently out of the French territory, traveling between Italy, Spain and Switzerland (in Europe).
+.. warning:: I am currently out of the French territory, traveling between Spain and Switzerland (in Europe).

    Give a call to someone in a foreign country is expensive!
    In fact, even receiving them is costly, so please avoid it if possible.